cures-hub/cures-condec-jira/README.md

 [![Build Status](https://travis-ci.org/cures-hub/cures-decdoc-jira.svg?branch=master)](https://travis-ci.org/cures-hub/cures-decdoc-jira)
 [![Codecoverage](https://codecov.io/gh/cures-hub/cures-decdoc-jira/branch/master/graph/badge.svg)](https://codecov.io/gh/cures-hub/cures-decdoc-jira/branch/master)

-The CURES DecDoc JIRA plugin enables the user to capture and explore decision knowledge in [JIRA](https://de.atlassian.com/software/jira).
+The CURES DecDoc JIRA plug-in enables the user to capture and explore decision knowledge in [JIRA](https://de.atlassian.com/software/jira).
-Decision knowledge is composed of decisions and their decision components (e.g., arguments, alternatives, problem, context, ...).
-Decisions and decision components can be linked to JIRA issues such as requirements, work items, bugs, and features.
+Decision knowledge covers knowledge about decisions, the problems they address, solution proposals, their context, and justifications (rationale).
+The documented decision knowledge can be linked to JIRA issues such as features, tasks to implement a feature, or bug reports.

 ## Prerequisites
-The following prerequisites are necessary to compile the plugin from source code:
+The following prerequisites are necessary to compile the plug-in from source code:
 - Java 8 JDK
 - [Atlassian SDK](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)

-## Compilation via terminal
+## Compilation via Terminal
 The source code is compiled via terminal.
 Navigate into the cures-decdoc-jira folder and run the following command:
 ```